jtr13/EDAV/contribute.Rmd

 - [Our GitHub repo](https://github.com/jtr13/EDAV){target="_blank"}: Link to the GitHub repository for *edav.info/*
 - [GitHub Resources](collab.html): Our page discussing GitHub resources and collaborating in teams
 - [Open Source Guide](https://opensource.guide/how-to-contribute/){target="_blank"}: Fantastic guide on how to contribute to projects like this one
+- [Our Page of GitHub Resources](collab.html): Confused about the GitHub basics? *Checkout* our page of resources (once you learn more about git, you'll reaize that was a joke).